intel-analytics/ipex-llm/docs/docs/index.md

 ### Object detection API
 Using *Analytics Zoo Object Detection API* (including a set of pretrained detection models such as SSD and Faster-RCNN), you can easily build your object detection applications (e.g., localizing and identifying multiple objects in images and videos), as illustrated below.
 (See more details [here](ProgrammingGuide/object-detection.md))

- 1.Download object detection models in Analytics Zoo
+1. Download object detection models in Analytics Zoo

    You can download a collection of detection models (pretrained on the PSCAL VOC dataset and COCO dataset) from [detection model zoo](ProgrammingGuide/object-detection.md#download-link).

- 2.Use *Object Detection API* for off-the-shell inference
+2. Use *Object Detection API* for off-the-shell inference

 ```
    from zoo.models.image.objectdetection import *